blacklabelops-legacy/letsencrypt/README.md

 You can invoke all functionality manually.
 Supported commands are:

 * install: Automatic initial install.
 If you use this multiple times then letsencrypt will create multiple accounts.
-* manualinstall: Manual initial install.
-If you use this multiple times then letsencrypt will create multiple accounts.
 * newcert: Simply generate a new certificate.
-(Is actually the same as manualrenewal)
-* manualrenewal: Manually renewal a certificate.
-(Is actually the same as newcert)
 * renewal: Automatically renew certificate.

 Example `install`: